-(expressed in thousands of U.S. dollars, unless otherwise stated) (unaudited)
+(expressed in thousands of U.S. dollars, except per share amounts or as otherwise stated) (unaudited)

-1. DESCRIPTION OF BUSINESS
+DESCRIPTION OF BUSINESS

 NioCorp Developments Ltd. ("NioCorp" or the "Company") was incorporated on February 27, 1987 under the laws of the Province of British Columbia and currently operates in one reportable operating segment consisting of exploration and development of mineral deposits in North America, specifically, the Elk Creek Niobium/Scandium/Titanium property (the "Elk Creek Project") located in southeastern Nebraska.